Review for No Game No Life: Zero

 That hope begins to glimmer again when he encounters the Ex Machina Schwi, who challenges him to a game, wanting to learn the secret of the human heart.
 Schwi is effectively an android, but one that has been exiled, cut off from her collective.
 She’s also nursing a different sort of guilt, which gives her something in common with Riku.
 She initially starts helping Riku come out of his depression, both with her innocence and her desire to play games, which jogs one of the few positive memories that Riku has.
 With Schwi’s android abilities, Riku’s able to reconnoitre areas that he couldn’t before, and he learns some imminent truths about the world which certainly raises concern, but being reminded of games, he has an idea that might allow humanity to turn the table on all of the ‘higher’ races.

-No Game, No Life Zero is probably the best anime film that I have seen this year, it works on every level, and who can’t invest emotionally in a tragic love story?
+No Game, No Life Zero is still one of the best anime films that I have seen, it works on every level, and who can’t invest emotionally in a tragic love story?
 The one slight hitch is that you really should watch the series first as that helps in making clear the stakes the characters are fighting for, lets you appreciate the parallels between this war torn world and ‘gamers’ paradise’ it would eventually become.
 You don’t need it for the continuity, but it still helps.
 I think I might have made a mistake buying the standard Blu-ray now.
 Certainly it gives the AV quality the push it needs to make it by far the preferable option compared to the DVD, but MVM’s still got copies of the Blu-ray Collector’s Edition on sale, and I’m wondering how much I want that 80-page artbook...